 Cold compresses (made by dampening washcloths) are among the most effective at-home treatments for pink eye symptom relief.
 Use a separate compress for each eye and use a clean washcloth with each application.
 You can also clean your child’s eyes by wiping a tissue or similar material from the inner edge of the eye to the outer edge.
 Use clean material for each wipe so that nothing is rubbed back into the eye.

-Over-the-counter eye drops can also help with symptoms like itchiness and pain, and some are made with antihistamines for allergy-related pink eye.
+Over-the-counter pink eye medicine like eye drops can help with itchiness and pain, and some are made with antihistamines for allergy-related pink eye.